texora/test-coverage-reporter/README.md

 ## Inputs

 - `coverage-file`: Path to the test coverage report
-- `base-coverage-file`: Path to the coverage report from the branch to compare against.
+- `base-coverage-file`: Path to the coverage report to compare against.
+This is most likely from the branch you plan to merge into.
 - `access-token`: Required to comment on the PR
 - `fail-delta`: If coverage for any file is reduced by this much (in percent) the run will fail. (default: `0.2`)
 - `title`: The coverage report title